-The other reserve of the Group represents the gain/loss on changes in the Group's interests in subsidiaries that do not result in a loss of control.
+The other reserve of the Group represents the changes in the Company's interests in subsidiaries that do not result in a loss of control.

 Asset revaluation reserve

 Asset revaluation reserve represents the revaluation surplus arising from transfer of owner-occupied properties to investment properties upon change in use.